 The nature of herniated disc injuries can complicate the injury claims process.
 A common defense tactic is to argue that a herniated disc was not caused by an accident, but was due to disc degeneration, which is present to some degree in almost everyone after age 40.
 Defense attorneys also like to claim that, because a herniated disc causes no pain in some patients, it can’t possibly be the cause of pain in your situation.
 In both cases, the defense often hires medical experts that are friendly to the defense’s case.

 Even if you have a preexisting back condition like degenerative spinal changes, and even if you have a dormant disc herniation that becomes active only after an accident, you can still be awarded a herniated disc settlement or verdict.
 But you need a tough, skilled attorney that will stand up to the defense, hire their own experts, and fight for you.
 You need The Texas Hammer.
-For a free case review, call 1-800-505-1414 or click here to get started.
+For a free case review, click here to get started.